Featured Success Story

 Media-savvy content creator, with a curiosity for all Salesforce experiences.

 Did you know that Microsoft Excel is the most popular spreadsheet software in the world?
 On average, it’s estimated that 750 million users take advantage of Microsoft Excel’s capabilities.
-We are not surprised by this staggering amount, as Microsoft Excel offers powerful data manipulation, analysis, and visualization tools and features.
+We are not surprised by this staggering amount, as Microsoft Excel offers powerful data manipulation, analysis, and visualization tools.

-Is your business one of the entities that use Microsoft Excel and Salesforce for document generation?
-Combining these two powerful applications allows you to transfer your Salesforce data to Excel and build stunning charts, graphs, pivot tables, and more with Microsoft’s capable data reporting and analysis tools.
+Is your business one of those that use Microsoft Excel and Salesforce for document generation?
+Combining these two powerful applications allows you to transfer Salesforce data to Excel and build charts, graphs, pivot tables, and more with Microsoft’s data reporting and analysis tools.

 That is just one of the benefits of connecting Salesforce and Excel.
-Join us as we start this article by exploring a few more benefits of exporting your Salesforce reports to Excel.
+Join us in the article below to explore a few more benefits of exporting Salesforce reports to Excel.

-This feature that lets you work with data offline can also extend to business analysts or data researchers in your office.
+This feature can also extend to business analysts or data researchers in an office.
 When they export data to Microsoft Excel, they can manipulate and analyze it without editing it in Salesforce.
-This powerful feature empowers staff to research without fear of corrupting data.
+This benefit empowers staff to research without fear of corrupting data.

-Now that we know why we should integrate Microsoft Excel and Salesforce if we use them regularly in our work tasks, let’s look at how to export a Salesforce report to Excel.
+The above benefits explain why we should integrate Microsoft Excel and Salesforce.
+Let’s now take a look at how to export a Salesforce report to Excel.

 Before you start, ensure you have Salesforce Classic or Lightning Experience to perform the below steps.
 You will also need an Essentials, Group, Professional, Enterprise, Performance, Unlimited, or Developer edition with user permission to export a report.

-If you are looking for some trustworthy third-party integration tools on the Salesforce AppExchange, we could recommend Apex Data Loader, Zapier, Integromat, or Tray.io.
+If you are looking for third-party integration tools on the Salesforce AppExchange, we could recommend Apex Data Loader, Zapier, Integromat, or Tray.io.

 And what about exporting Salesforce Opportunities to Microsoft Excel?
 This is also possible and easy to achieve in Salesforce.
 Follow our simple guide below: